RoboticsLabURJC/2018-tfg-alvaro_paniagua/README.md

 ## Introduction

 WebSim is a web tool for Robotic programming learning.
-Includes a graphic simulator based on AFRAME framework and a code editor using ACE Editor.
+Includes a graphic simulator based on AFRAME framework and 2 code editors, ACE Editor and Blockly editor.

 WebSim uses different frameworks:
   - NodeJS (4.2.6)